3 Ways To Tell A Coworker That You Need Support At Your Workplace

 Don’t take on more than you can handle

 Boundaries are often valuable when offering guidance or support.
 Taking on too much of someone else’s duties or frequently helping others could lead to neglecting parts of your own workload or not focusing on your personal life.
-A healthy work-life balance can be vital for mental well-being.
+Promoting a healthy work-life balance can be vital for mental well-being.
 Try to understand your limits before accepting extra responsibilities, and give yourself a break after helping others.

 Offer recommendations for resources